 by many academics, media and human rights organizations.
-183 It should be noted that some recent statements by President Widodo suggest that he would be prepared to establish a moratorium if the Indonesian people were in favor of abolition.
+It should be noted that some recent statements by President Widodo suggest that he would be prepared to establish a moratorium if the Indonesian people were in favor of abolition.
 In an interview in March 2017, when asked about the possibility of a moratorium, he replied: "Why not?
 But I must ask my people.
-If my people say OK, they say ves.
-I will start to prepare."184 Several reports suggest that possible abolition of the death penalty was used as a bargain to achieve positive results at international levels on major political issues.
+If my people say OK, they say ves, I will start to prepare."184 Several reports suggest that possible abolition of the death penalty was used as a bargain to achieve positive results at international levels on major political issues.
 Some believe that abolition of the death penalty was a negotiation point to obtain a seat on the Security Council.
-185 However, when Indonesia obtained a non-permanent seat on the Security Council 2019-2020, its public position did not change.
+However, when Indonesia obtained a non-permanent seat on the Security Council 2019-2020, its public position did not change.
 Others report that Indonesia, the world's largest producer of palm oil, has put pressure on French parliamentarians to abolish a tax on unsustainable palm, palm kernel and copra oils, in exchange for preventing the execution of French citizen Serge Atlaoui.
-The tax was dropped in 2019.186 In 2018, however, the Attorney General reported that the executions had been simply postponed because other economic and political issues required more attention than the death penalty.187 In 2017, during Indonesia's Universal Period Review, capital punishment was the main issue highlighted with 30 States recommending that Indonesia abolish the death penalty or declare a moratorium.
+The tax was dropped in 2019.186 In 2018, however, the Attorney General reported that the executions had been simply postponed because other economic and political issues required more attention than the death penalty.